The Philosophy of Trees

 After eating what was set out, I regrettably found myself to still be quite hungry.
 With a tinge of regret, I foraged my host’s storage closet to find enough sustenance.
 His letter was no lie.
 The remaining supplies were meager, but as he was resupplying, and I felt it would not be wise to traverse a strange mountain on an empty stomach, I almost depleted the remainder of his store.

 I now set out for what I hoped to be a fine morning of hiking; bringing, as always, my binoculars, notebook, and pencils.
-Despite the late morning hour, the sun scarcely peeked over the hills and through the trees.
+Oddly, at this late morning hour, the sun scarcely peeked over the hills and through the trees.
 Perhaps due to this, there was a late-hanging morning fog and refreshing dew suspended from each leaf.
 One might expect a wood such as this to teem with life, but to the contrary I found it almost eerily silent.
 I was neither able to glimpse the movement of a squirrel in a tree nor even the gentle glide of a cherry millipede, so common on a Carolina trail floor.

 And with that, you know.
 I have explained myself, and you may plainly see how it is I arrived on that trail.
 You can also understand why there was no witness but myself, and why my own witness, due to an underprovisioning of food, may not hold up under scrutiny.